Our research is editorially independent but we may earn a commission for purchases made through our links.

 There are several nicely walkable cities in Canada, including Vancouver, Toronto, and Quebec City.
 However, Montreal is perhaps the most pedestrian-friendly and bike-friendly.
 There are over 20,000 restaurants and cafes in the city that are all in short walking distance from one another.
 It’s easy to hop from bar to bar and shop to shop while exploring this region of Canada with strong French influences.

-Venice is one of the best walking cities in the world, largely because the streets are often too narrow and crowded for cars.
-Walking around Venice gives you an authentic feel of the city and allows you to experience the little things that make it so unique.
-If you aren’t looking to walk down sidewalks packed with tourists, avoid traveling to Venice between April and September.
+Venice is one of the best walking cities in the world, largely because cars are not allowed in the city, making it the ultimate pedestrian-friendly destination.
+Walking around Venice makes the experience feel authentic and allows you to experience the little things and hidden gems that make it so unique.
+If you aren’t looking to walk down streets packed with tourists, avoid traveling to Venice between April and September.

 Another wonderfully walkable Italian city is Florence.
 The cobblestone streets are narrow in Florence, so foot traffic is favored over cars.
 Walking is the best way to discover the soul of this beautiful city, so take your time and get a little lost if you have time to wander for awhile.
 There are lots of restaurants with outdoor seating, cafes, and architectural masterpieces to see, as well as six main bridges along the Centro Historico.
 Some top sites to see by foot include Ponte Vecchio, Piazzale Michelangelo, and the Boboli Gardens.

 Paris is one of Europe’s most walkable cities, and there are lots of things to see and do in the area.
 Some of the walking highlights in Paris are the Latin Quarter and the Luxembourg Gardens.
 Take a stroll through artists and produce markets from Sacré-Coeur Basilica to Montmartre as well.
 There are several beautiful walking routes that also lead to the Eiffel Tower after passing by Pont de L’Alma and the Left Bank.